nathanzan0310/carmenffs/README.md

 3. Add them in to the designated location in [bulkEditOnJQLQuery.py](bulkEditOnJQLQuery.py).
 4. Run the program with ```python3 bulkEditOnJQLQuery.py```

-**_Notes_**: If you want to perform an operation on an existing field, for example if your manager changed the definition of story points from 1 hour to two hours, you will need to get that particular field from the GET request before you can do that operation.
+**_Notes_**: If you want to perform an operation on an existing field, for example if your manager changed the definition of story points from 1 hour to 2 hours, you will need to get that particular field from the GET request before you can do that operation.
 I've included an example in the code.